 It’s easy to be impressed by Marble House’s gilded details, grand staircase (made of marble, of course), elaborately painted Venetian ceilings, and cathedral-length stained glass windows.
 After all, Marble House was used to film scenes for the 1974 version of The Great Gatsby starring Robert Redford as Jay Gatsby and Mia Farrow as Daisy Buchanan.
 But it also helped shape social change for women.

 Although women didn’t have the right to vote in America in the 1890s, the Married Women’s Property Act of 1848 paved the way for William to gift Marble House to his wife on her 39th birthday.
-Alva Vanderbilt would go on to use her beautiful home — and its spectacular Chinese Tea House, which was modeled after a 12th-century temple — to host women’s suffrage rallies.
+Alva Vanderbilt would go on to use her beautiful new home — and its spectacular Chinese Tea House, which was modeled after a 12th-century temple — to host women’s suffrage rallies.

 As with The Breakers, you’ll want to allow about 90 minutes to tour both the mansion and the grounds of this estate.
 The Breakers and Marble House are partially wheelchair accessible.
-For detailed information about accessibility, contact the Newport Mansions preservation society.
+For detailed information about accessibility, contact the Newport Mansions Preservation Society.

 Pro Tip: William also built Eagle’s Nest as a summer estate in Centerport, New York.
 Tour the historic mansion, explore the heavens at the planetarium and observatory, and wander through the Hall of Fishes when you visit this Vanderbilt mansion on the northern shore of Long Island.